semrush/intergalactic/website/docs/components/input-number/input-number.md

 To change the value in InputNumber, use:

-- stepper buttons (steppers) which appear by hover/focus in the input;
+- stepper buttons (steppers) which appear by focus in the input;
 - keys `Up`, `Down` on the keyboard;
 - `Shift` + `Up`, `Down` keys.